PFAS Crisis in North Carolina: Human Rights Violations and UN Investigation

 It also charged “purposeful suppression and concealment” of the PFAS dangers by DuPont and Chemours.

-“We are especially concerned about DuPont and Chemours’ apparent disregard for the wellbeing of community members, who have been denied access to clean and safe water for decades,” the UN experts wrote in a letter to Chemours.
+“We are especially concerned regarding DuPont and Chemours’ apparent disregard for the wellbeing of community members, who have been denied access to clean and safe water for decades,” the UN experts wrote in a letter to Chemours.
 They asked for a response to their observations, which the letter explains are shared in cases or over policies which are considered “not to be fully compatible with international human rights standards”.

 In a response to the allegations, Chemours said the UN letter was full of “mischaracterizations” and touted its recent efforts to reduce pollution levels.

-PFAS, or per- and polyfluoroalkyl substances, are a class of about 14,000 chemicals often used to make products resistant to water, stains and heat.
+PFAS, or per- and polyfluoroalkyl substances, are a class of regarding 14,000 chemicals often used to make products resistant to water, stains and heat.
 They are called “forever chemicals” because they are virtually indestructible, and are linked to cancer, liver problems, thyroid issues, birth defects, kidney disease, decreased immunity and other serious health problems.

 The commission’s investigation is its first into a US environmental crisis.
 A citizens group working with the University of California Berkeley Environmental Law Clinic in April filed a communication with the UN that requested the body’s intervention, and redress from the violations.